volojs/create-command-template/README.md

 ## Testing

-Create a symlink at tests/node_modules/{NAME} that points to this directory.
+Create a symlink at test/node_modules/{NAME} that points to this directory.
 Then:

-    cd tests
+    cd test
     volo {NAME}

-That will run the test volofile at `tests/volofile`.
+That will run the test volofile at `test/volofile`.